Jewish Care Updated Communication: Coronavirus

 At this time, it is vital that families and personal support networks help each other and those that may be lonely and isolated, as much as possible.

-Currently, all clients at our ten care homes and our two Independent Living schemes have undergone testing for Covid-19.
+Currently, all clients at our care homes and Independent Living schemes have undergone testing for Covid-19.
 Regular testing is going to be critical going forward to help us mitigate against the risk of infection.